 - Musical styles, life styles, and creating an image that goes along with their sound

 - The importance practice, practice, practice, then practice some more

-- Topics such as eating right, exercising the body, protecting hearing, and healthy living
+- Eating right, exercising the body, protecting hearing, and healthy living

 - Sometimes “tough love” lessons, like when a song gets cut from the final show